angad/services/enc_todo/README.md

 Only your public key is transmitted to the server to identify as a unique user and to retrieve your tasks.

-TODO:
-- support password protected keys
+TODO: support password protected keys
-- support DSA keys (currently only RSA)

     python enctodo.py --help